Religion

 REL 345sl Seminar: Topics in Islamic Thought-Muslims and Shari'a law (4 Credits)

 This seminar explores the complexity and history of Shariʿa Law in Islam.
 It examines the formation of a variety of schools of Shariʿa from very early Islamic history until today and the way Muslim jurists have maintained the relevance of Shariʿa to their respective societies and times.
 It covers the theory and application, purpose, sources (e.g., Qurʾan, Muhammad, customs), hermeneutical tools (e.g., reason, public good, doubt) and the Shariʿa laws themselves.
 The course also discusses the interaction of Shariʿa with other legal systems, especially in the context of today where Shariʿa is restricted to a small realm (primarily family and personal law).
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
-Instructor permission only. {H}
+Instructor permission required. {H}

 Fall, Spring, Variable